abhishekumar09/VideoCall.App/README.md

 ## Acknowledgements

--Vite: For the fast and efficient build process.
+- Vite: For the fast and efficient build process.

--ZogoCloud: For the reliable video conferencing API.
+- ZogoCloud: For the reliable video conferencing API.

 - ReactJS: For the powerful UI library.